sergeivolodin/CAQM/README.md

 * [examples/maps](examples/maps/) -- sample quadratic maps
 * [tests/](tests/) -- code for testing the setup on each machine

+## Parameters
+The library contains several numerical constants the purpose of which is described on the second page of the supplementary functions document [doc/library.pdf](doc/library.pdf).

 ## Further reading
 Refer to the documentation in [doc/readme.pdf](doc/readme.pdf) and the article

-Copyright (c) 2015-2017 Anatoly Dymarsky, Elena Gryazina, Sergei Volodin, Boris Polyak
+Copyright (c) 2015-2018 Anatoly Dymarsky, Elena Gryazina, Sergei Volodin, Boris Polyak